Tips for Securing your Salt Organisation

 What if Salt goes dark?

-If the Salt platform is compromised, whether due to technical failures or censorship, all users of Salt will be able to move their funds to different wallets, permissionlessly using the Fund Removal App.
+If the Salt platform is compromised, whether due to technical failures or censorship, all users of Salt will be able to move their funds to different wallets, permissionlessly using the Salt Recovery App.
 Salt (as a platform or organisation) is unable to freeze funds.

 How to move funds if the Salt platform fails